Enchanter: AA Ability Guide

 Beguiler’s Directed Banishment – auto-granted, single-target punt ability.
 Takes 6 sec to refresh.

 - This is the single-target version of Beguiler’s Banishment.

 - Shares the SAME timer as Beguiler’s Banishment.

 Being both a DoT’ing and Nuking class, you get quite a few abilities to enhance both these areas.
-It’s worth noting that aDPS abilities also contribute towards your personal DPS, too.
+It’s worth noting that aDPS abilities also contribute toward your personal DPS.

 Passive Personal DPS

 Critical Affliction – increases critical chance to land DoT spells by 33%